atom/sort-lines/README.md

 * Unique
 * Shuffle

-This package was forked and modified for [sort-lines](https://atom.io/packages/sort-lines).
+This package was forked and modified from [sort-lines](https://atom.io/packages/sort-lines).